JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 *Shuhei Kadowaki*

 This release comes with many type inference improvements.
-With these improvements, Julia v1.7 will more "smartly" infer types of your program and improve the performance for free !
+With these improvements, Julia 1.7 will more "smartly" infer types of your program and improve performance for free!

-Mostly notably, v1.7 is able to propagate type constraints that can be derived from `isa` and `===` conditions _inter-procedurally_ (i.e. across any function calls).
+Most notably, 1.7 is able to propagate type constraints that can be derived from `isa` and `===` conditions _inter-procedurally_ (i.e. across any function calls).
-Certain Julia programs are written in a way that it changes the behavior depending on runtime type, and such programs may run much faster by the inferrability gain of this improvement.
+Certain Julia programs are written in a way that their behavior changes depending on runtime types, and such programs may run much faster by the inferrability gain of this improvement.
 For example, now there is no inferrability difference between `x === nothing` and `isnothing(x)` (and so you no longer need to remember [this performance tip](https://docs.julialang.org/en/v1.6/manual/performance-tips/#Checking-for-equality-with-a-singleton)):
 ```julia-repl
 julia> code_typed((Union{Nothing,Int},); optimize=false) do x
            return isnothing(x) ?
 0 : x